nicoryne/notes/IT228/error-detection-and-correction.md

 Detection Methods
 - Parity Check
-    - A party bit is added to every data unit so that the total number of 1s (including the partiy bit) becomes even for even-parity check or odd for odd-parity check.
+    - A party bit is added to every data unit so that the total number of 1s (including the parity bit) becomes even for even-parity check, or odd for odd-parity check.

     - If receiver finds variety in the number of 1s for each character (odd and even), it will discard and ask for retransmission.